PuChen7/blockchain_simulator/README.md

 ### Wallet
 Wallets store the balance of an individual.

-Wallets store na individual's `keys`.
+Wallets store an individual's `keys`.

-* Private Key - used to generate signatures
+* `Private Key` - used to generate signatures
-* Public Key - used to verify signatures and public address
+* `Public Key` - used to verify signatures and public address

 Key is an unique String of numbers.

 ### Transactions
-Transaction contains three parts:
+Transaction contains `three` parts:
-* Input: a reference to an output from a previous transaction.
+* Input: a reference to an output from a `previous` transaction.
 (Have reference to total balance)
 * Amount: transfer amount
 * Output: a list of recipients(recipient's public key)

 #### Transaction Pool
-Individuals submit transactions(unconfirmed since they have not been mined to blockchain yet).
-Miners creates blocks and confirm transactions.
+Individuals submit `transactions`(unconfirmed since they have not been mined to blockchain yet).

+`Miners` take `transactions` from the pool and store them into `blocks`.

+Miners are `rewarded` for mining.

+Transactions go from `unconfirmed` in the pool to `confirmed` in the chain.